-SSI has established the Community Innovation Fund to enrich the capacity of community members, leaders and groups to build a stronger, more vibrant and resilient life together in southwest Sydney.
+SSI established the Community Innovation Fund to enrich the capacity of community members, leaders and groups to build a stronger, more vibrant and resilient life together in South West Sydney.
+The Community Innovation Fund asks the community to propose ideas and projects that support newly arrived refugees in Liverpool and Fairfield areas.

 The Fund relies on the community to shape its own priority areas and determine what projects will be delivered.
-All initiatives supported by the Fund will be driven by the communities it serves to support.
+All initiatives supported will be driven by the communities it serves to support.
+It aims to move away from prescriptive interventions and use strength based models.
+The selection criteria were developed from an intensive consultation process with the community to define their aspirations and challenges to shape their own priorities.